Conflict of Interest Policy

 - Failure to comply with the terms of any resolution reached pursuant to this policy.

-The General Counsel will consult with the employee’s Vice President and the Associate Vice President, Human Resources regarding appropriate action.
+The General Counsel will consult with the employee’s Vice President and the Associate Vice President of the Office of Compliance and Compensation regarding appropriate action.